ankitadhawan05/ISB-Insights_Hackathon_Clustering/README.md

 # ISB-Insights_Hackathon

 #This project was a part of ISB@Insights Hackathon 2021 whose problem statement was to create a
-#multi-dimensional poverty and deprivation Index based on the Mission Antayodya Survey 2019
-#(a household survey done to examine the state of infrastructure facilities in terms of access to
-#healthcare, education, banking and infrastructure facilities)
+#multi-dimensional poverty and deprivation Index based on the Mission Antayodya Survey 2019 (a household survey done to examine the state of infrastructure #facilities in terms of access to healthcare, education, banking and infrastructure facilities)

-# The dataset was divided into 4 parts to create sub-indices on education, banking, healthcare and infra
-# The following code is the backend work done to cluster rural districts of India for education and
+The dataset was divided into 4 parts to create sub-indices on education, banking, healthcare and infra The following code is the backend work done to cluster rural districts of India for education and healthcare.
-#healthcare.
 K-Means clustering was used to cluster the districts.
-#Similar variables were dropped to remove the multi-collinearity
-# and transformations on the raw data set was done before performing clustering.
+Similar variables were dropped to remove the multi-collinearit and transformations on the raw data set was done before performing clustering.

-#For data transformation- based on literature scans, a threshold value of 30% was chosen
-#to define deprivation i.e. the districts that had less than 30% of facilities were considered deprived
-#and assigned a value of 1. rest of the values were assigned values of 0.
+For data transformation- based on literature scans, a threshold value of 30% was chosen to define deprivation i.e. the districts that had less than 30% of facilities were considered deprived and assigned a value of 1. rest of the values were assigned values of 0.

 import numpy as np
 import pandas as pd